Travel restrictions for inbound persons arriving in Hong Kong (From 21 November 2022 onwards)

 - They will not be required to undergo a pre-arrival nucleic acid test or home quarantine after arriving in Hong Kong.
 However, they must still undergo the PCR-based nucleic acid test on the second day and are subject to 3-day self-monitoring after their arrival in Hong Kong.

-- If persons have stayed in any place on the in the past 7 days prior to and upon the day of arrival, they are required to undergo an additional nucleic acid test on Day 1.
+- If persons have stayed in any place on the List of At-risk Places under the Return2hk/ Come2hk Scheme in the past 7 days prior to and upon the day of arrival, they are required to undergo an additional nucleic acid test on Day 1.

 - Fill in the health declaration form through the electronic health declaration system of the Department of Health to obtain the Come2hk Return2hk green Health Declaration QR code.